Guide

 Why windows and tab groups aren't enough

 Multiple windows scatter your work across the desktop.
 Tab groups cluster tabs but don't persist across sessions or support folders and pins.
 A workspace needs all three: separation, persistence, and navigation.
-SideArc delivers that inside Chrome.
+A Chrome side-panel workspace can do that.